HazyResearch/wonderbread/README.md

 * **Rankings** of demonstrations in order of quality for **162 workflows**
 * **120 question-answer pairs** about workflow characteristics

-We distribute the dataset three ways:
+We distribute the dataset in three subsets:
-1. `demos.zip` -- [Link](https://drive.google.com/file/d/1k-T-q1SI7rDu7pvqUPQ2w87OLf_IQrSv/view?usp=drive_link) -- the full dataset
+1. `demos.zip` -- [Link](https://zenodo.org/records/12671568/files/demos.zip?download=1) -- the full dataset
-2. `gold_demos.zip` -- [Link](https://drive.google.com/file/d/193Mz_aMuVCXovT3fIwwZc9aH6if9PNjQ/view?usp=drive_link) -- only demonstrations corresponding to the 162 workflow intents with gold SOPs
+2. `gold_demos.zip` -- [Link](https://zenodo.org/records/12671568/files/gold_demos.zip?download=1) -- only demonstrations corresponding to the 162 workflow intents with gold SOPs
-3. `debug_demos.zip` -- [Link](https://drive.google.com/file/d/1H9ghCgJb4Iesso1f6NcTEBbfo4_bhd47/view?usp=drive_link) -- a handful of demonstrations for quick debugging
+3. `debug_demos.zip` -- [Link](https://zenodo.org/records/12671568/files/debug_demos.zip?download=1) -- a handful of demonstrations for quick debugging

 # 📊 Benchmark